imgag/ngs-bits/doc/GSvar/repeat_expansion_view.md

 	* ![alt text](yellow.png): repeat count is above normal, but below pathodgenic.
 	* ![alt text](red.png): repeat count is pathogenic.

-	Additionally each cell contains a tool tip which shows the thresholds and inheritance mode:
+	Additionally each cell contains a tool tip which shows the thresholds, inheritance mode and additional info:
 ![alt text](repeat_expansion_tooltip.png)
 * *wt_repeat*: repeat count of the reference (*wild type*).
 * *repeat_ci*: confidence interval of the reported repeat count (for each allele)